gvwilson/thirdbit/fiction/maddy-roo/index.md

 She opened the sketchbook with trembling paws, already knowing what she would see.
-Deft lines and cross-hatching, all done in pencil by a sure and loving paw.
+There was her mother,
-There was her mother's face, smiling.
+her smile made of deft lines and cross-hatching.
-There was Sindy holding a ball.
+There was Sindy holding a ball, drawn in pencil by a sure and loving paw.
 And there was *her*,
-frowning slightly in concentration as she read a book that the artist hadn't finished drawing.
+frowning slightly in concentration as she read a book that the artist hadn't finished sketching.
 It was her father's book,
 the one he always carried in a pocket in his overalls in case inspiration struck.

-She flipped through it.
+She wiped her tears with her sleeve and then flipped through it.
 Two pages had been torn out.
-After that all the drawings were floor plans and bots, crowded around with notes in his tiny, precise lettering.
+After that the drawings were floor plans and bots, with notes crowded around them in his tiny, precise lettering.
 He had been here,
 right *here*,
 and judging from his notes